davidojedalopez/david-ojeda/_posts/2018-05-25-make-requests-from-docker-container-running-on-jenkins.md

 1    RETURN     all  --  0.0.0.0/0            0.0.0.0/0
 ```

-Then, in my case, replace the first two entries of both the PREROUTING and OUTPUT chain:
+The value **0.0.0.0/0** on the source column refers to **all** trafic.
+So, in my case, I need to replace the first two entries of both the PREROUTING and OUTPUT chain:

 **Note**: The default Docker subnet is **172.17.0.0/16**.
 If you changed the default configurations make sure to change them in the commands also.